-These are baseline questions that confront many home shoppers early in the process.
+When considering buying a home in Davenport Florida, these are baseline questions that confront many home shoppers early in the process.
 Your own answers are likely to depend on your lifestyle preferences, financing needs, and the priorities you put on features like high energy efficiency, functional arrangements of interior living spaces, and your desire, budget and aptitude when it comes to repairs and capital improvements.

 There are a number of reasons you might prefer a resale house, even if it needs work.
 For instance, you may have your heart set on moving to a specific neighborhood in the city or a close-in suburb, where newly-constructed houses are rare or not available unless you buy an existing home, tear it down, and build a new home on the lot.
 Or you may be a do-it-yourself aficionado and relish the opportunity to take an old house and transform it, even if that takes considerable time and money.

 So it’s understandable that some buyers prefer an existing house in an older neighborhood.
 But have you seriously considered the potential advantages of buying new?
 Here’s a quick overview of some of the important pluses of new homes to think about: